jahrik/home_lab/ghost/moving_to_the_cloud.md

 * A default VPC
 * Subnet within the VPC
 * An ssh key pair generated to access the ec2 instance.
-* An Elastic IP address linked to your instance to point DNS at.
+* An Elastic IP address linked to the instance to point DNS at.
 * t2.micro ubuntu ec2 instance
 * A security group
   * Enable 22 while we provision (disable after finished)